-Example 2.33.
+Example 2.37.
 New accumulate functions

-2.3.3.15.
-New metadata for type declarations:
+2.4.3.15.
+New metadata for type declarations: @propertyChangeSupport declare Person @propertyChangeSupport end

-@propertyChangeSupport

 Facts that implement support for property changes as defined in the Javabean(tm) spec, now can be annotated so that the engine register itself to listen for changes on fact properties.
 The boolean parameter that was used in the insert() method in the Drools 4 API is deprecated and does not exist in the drools-api module.